daihocmo/daihocmo-space/hoc-tieng-anh/docs/resources.md

 - [This American Life](http://www.thisamericanlife.org/radio-archives) - One of the most popular podcast.
 Most of the stories are journalism, with an occasional comedy routine or essay.

-Interviews are one of the best formats for podcasting and learn a real english conversations.
-The art of conversation is not an easy thing and can be tricky.

-- [Lex Fridman Podcast](https://lexfridman.com/podcast/) - Conversations about the nature of intelligence, consciousness, love, and power.

 - [Joe Rogan Experience](https://open.spotify.com/show/4rOoJ6Egrf8K2IrywzwOMk) - The official podcast of comedian Joe Rogan.
 Follow The Joe Rogan Clips show page for some of the best moments from the episodes.

 - [The Knowledge Project](https://fs.blog/knowledge-project-podcast/) - The Knowledge Project Podcast unlocks your potential.
 We interview world-class doers and thinkers so you can better analyze problems, seize opportunities, and master decision-making.
 Every episode is packed with lessons and insights that never expire.